 Developing a sense of team work that will carry on throughout the program

-Public Health and Welfare Day The goal of the day is to promote an understanding of the health system and health issues affecting Nassau County while increasing awareness of social issues and available resources.
-Topics include financing health care, County Health Services and essential service agencies like the Council on Aging, Barnabas Center, Sutton Place, etc.
+Social, Health & Human Services Day The goal of the day is to promote an understanding of the health system and health issues affecting Nassau County while increasing awareness of social issues and available resources.
+Topics include financing health care, County Health Services and essential service agencies like the Council on Aging and Barnabas Center.

 Closing Day The goal of the day is to help each participant make a personal and group commitment as a leader in Nassau County.
 Participants will focus on volunteerism and leadership within local organizations.